ferrugemjs/home-page/gen-src/docs/components.md

     </div>
 </template>
 ```
-Otherwise a module can be written in different forms as below:
+Otherwise a module controller can be written in different forms as below:

 ## With Typescript